 Inexpensive Rome Restaurants – Ristorante Isidor

-Among our favourite dishes are some great multiple-pasta tasting combinations, juicy fillet steaks, chicken breast in gorganzola sauce and fresh homemade tiramisu.
+Among our favourite dishes are some great multiple-pasta tasting combinations, juicy fillet steaks, chicken breast in gorgonzola sauce and fresh homemade tiramisu.

-The housewine served by the carafe goes well with the food.
-Prices are very reasonable, typically €50-70 for a dinner for two.
+The house wine served by the carafe goes well with the food.
+Prices are very reasonable, typically €50-70 for a dinner for two including water and wine.

 The location is just 5 minutes walk from the Colosseum, on the Via di San Giovanni in Laterano.

 This is a popular restaurant with the locals, so it’s advisable to book ahead at weekends.